fraspass/pitman_yor/INPUT.md

 hadoop fs -text MY_FOLDER/auth.txt.gz | ./get_auth_graph.py > lanl_graph.txt
 ```

-Given the LANL edge list, it is possible to obtain empirical Bayes estimates of the hyperparameters $ \alpha $ and $ d $ using the code in `opt.py`:
+Given the LANL edge list, it is possible to obtain method of moments estimates of the hyperparameters $ \alpha $ and $ d $ using the code in `py_parameters.py`:

 ```
-cat lanl_graph.txt | ./opt.py --ret alpha > alpha.txt
-cat lanl_graph.txt | ./opt.py --ret d > d.txt
-cat lanl_graph.txt | ./opt.py --ret all > all.txt
+cat lanl_graph.txt | ./py_parameters.py
 ```

 ### Hadoop procedures